University of Technology Sydney

 • Get a head start on the full Systems Thinking course where you will: work through case studies; explore situations from systems perspectives; identify the characteristics of a system; apply systems thinking tools to situations; develop new awareness and reflection skills; and get a deeper understanding of reality, causality and your self

-• Get access to UTS Institute for Sustainable Futures collective experience and expertise
+• Gain access to the collective experience and expertise of the UTS Institute for Sustainable Futures

-• Develop some of the fundamental knowledge for UTS’s Master of Non-Profit and Social Enterprise Management.
+• Develop some of the fundamental knowledge for the UTS Master of Non-Profit and Social Enterprise Management.

 Who is this course for?